-Three Lakes Trail is a 9.4 mile moderately trafficked loop trail located near Martinsville, IN that features a lake and is rated as difficult.
+Three Lakes Trail is a 9.5 mile moderately trafficked loop trail located near Martinsville, Indiana that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash